Executive Director: Mollie Roth, J.D.

 Intern: Dalton Price

-Dalton Price is TMBC's social media intern guiding our presence on social media including Twitter and LinkedIn.
-Dalton is also taking the lead in developing substantive content for TMBC's website, creating an innovative series of key opinion leader interviews among other projects.
-Dalton is a sophomore at Cornell University studying Policy Analysis and Management as well as the Founder and Executive Director of YouResearch, a global 501(c)(3) promoting research opportunities for high school students and college undergraduates in over one-hundred countries.
+Dalton Price is TMBC's social media intern who guides our presence on Twitter and LinkedIn.
+Dalton also leads the development of TMBC's website, incorporating substantive content, creating an innovative series of key opinion leader interviews, and more.
+He is a sophomore at Cornell University studying Policy Analysis and Management as well as the Founder and Executive Director of YouResearch, a global nonprofit designed to empower high school students through real-world research opportunities.